 The public health case for electric vehicles more or less makes itself.
 But while much of the conversation around EVs tends to focus on their emissions reduction credentials, these vehicles also bring another major health benefit that perhaps doesn’t get the attention it deserves: they’re quiet.

-That might sound somewhat trivial in comparison to fighting climate change or cutting smog and soot pollution in our cities, but it’s actually a big deal.
+That might sound somewhat trivial in comparison to fighting climate change or cutting smog and soot pollution in our cities, but it’s actually kind of a big deal.
 Traffic noise is extremely harmful – second only to air pollution in its impact on public health, according to the World Health Organization.